alhajee/ckan/doc/maintaining/authorization.rst

-Organizations are the primary way to control who can see, create and update datasets in CKAN.
+Organizations are the primary way to control who can see, create and update datasets in FMLD.
 Each dataset can belong to a single organization, and each organization controls access to its datasets.

 Datasets can be marked as public or private.
 Public datasets are visible to